microsoft/pai/pai-management/doc/cluster-bootup.md

 This method is for advanced users.
 PAI configuration consists of 4 YAML files:

 - [`cluster-configuration.yaml`](./how-to-write-pai-configuration.md#cluster_configuration) - Machine-level configurations, including login info, machine SKUs, labels of each machine, etc.
 - [`kubernetes-configuration.yaml`](./how-to-write-pai-configuration.md#kubernetes_configuration) - Kubernetes-level configurations, part 1.
-This file contains basic configurations of Kuberntes, such as the version info, network configurations, etc.
+This file contains basic configurations of Kubernetes, such as the version info, network configurations, etc.
 - [`k8s-role-definition.yaml`](./how-to-write-pai-configuration.md#k8s_role_definition) - Kubernetes-level configurations, part 2.
 This file contains the mappings of Kubernetes roles and machine labels.
 - [`serivices-configuration.yaml`](./how-to-write-pai-configuration.md#services_configuration) - Service-level configurations.
 This file contains the definitions of cluster id, docker registry, and those of all individual PAI services.